Palak Paneer

 3. Add onion to pot and cook, stirring with a wooden spatula or spoon, until it begins to soften, about 5 minutes.
 Add the garlic-salt mash, spices, ginger, and cook for a couple minutes.

-4. Turn up the heat to high and add the spinach; cook, turning from bottom to top, so it all wilts, about 5 minutes.
-Add the buttermilk-cream and simmer another 5 minutes until thickened.
+4. Turn up the heat to high and add the spinach; cook, turning from bottom to top, to wilt, about 5 minutes.
+Add the buttermilk and cream and simmer until thickened, another 5 minutes or so.
 Add the nutmeg and black pepper, then stir in the paneer.
 Enjoy!

 Subscribe to Recipes